-I’m going to share a mistake I recently made and what I was reminded of through that mistake.
+I’m going to share a mistake I once made and what I was reminded of through that mistake.
 One Sunday, after the church service, I approached the pastor who oversees small groups and said I was praying about leading a women’s group using the book I published on relationships.
 He asked, “Why not lead a couple’s study in it?”
 He was enthusiastic about that idea, said he’d be interested, and suggested I pray about it.

 What I should have done is just that!
-I should have simply said, “Ok, I will pray about your suggestion and get back to you.”
+I should have simply said, “Okay, I will pray about your suggestion and get back to you.”
 I know, now, that God would have re-confirmed my calling to lead women’s groups (not couples).

 Alas, here’s how it actually played out (but my merciful, faithful Lord still managed to get through to me, despite my mistake).
 What I actually said was that I’d give a copy of my book and study guide to him and his wife to look over and he could tell me if he thought it would be good for couples.